 I have listed them here from number 10 down to number 1.

-Question: Were there any posts you enjoyed that didn’t make the top ten list?
-You can leave a comment by clicking here.
+Tell me what you think: Were there any posts you enjoyed that didn’t make the top ten list?
+To leave a comment, just click here.

 With all this diversity in the Old City, it becomes clear that there is a difference between the “reunification” of Jerusalem and the “restoration” the Bible predicts.